I created a design system to support the efficient modernization of 70+ enterprise applications.

 - Accessibility – WCAG compliance by default

-- Speed – enable faster design and development through reuse
+- Simple – enable faster design and development through reuse

 - Agreed on a collaborative approach built alongside developers